ec-europa/digitec/data/events/parallel-2-it-eu-institutions.md

 teams:
   - team: e-Participation
   - team: Council of the EU's Information Exchange Platform with Member States
+  - team: 'Inter-institutional business maps: Delivering fast in the EU Institutions '
 ---
 14:15 - 14:30 e-Participation